 - Ultralight applications

-Like ice reels, fly reels feature a center-pin design and a large spool.
+Like ice fishing reels, fly fishing reels feature a center-pin design and a large spool.
 Mechanically simple, they’re designed to hold line, provide drag, and little else.

 Seated below a fly rod near the back of the handle, fly reels sport a spool release knob and often a drag knob designed for very light weights.
 They orient the line they hold parallel to the rod, as you’d expect.